stevegraham/slanger/README.md

 --mongo-db Mongodb database name.
 Default: slanger.

 --admin-http-user HTTP user for accessing metrics and applications via the REST API.
+Optional.

 --admin-http-password HTTP password for accessing metrics and applications via the REST API.
+Optional.

+--pid_file The path to a file you want slanger to write it's PID to.
+Optional.
 </pre>